windmaomao/adventofcode/blog/general/find-all-keys-behind-doors.md

 ################# (136)
 ```

-The problem is pretty real.
+The problem is too real.

-Imagine there're lots things you'd like to get, but when you rush to the door without the key.
+> Imagine there're lots things behind doors, but when you rush to the door you realize that you ain't have the key.

-Yeah we realize that we just simply don't have the key.
-More accurately, we don't have the (right) key (at the right moment).
-Therefore we can't open the door, thus can only imagine what's behind the door.

 ## Problem

-How do I find a way to collect all without getting stuck.
-Or what is the least effort doing that.
-Any plan?
+How do I find a way to collect all keys without getting stuck.
+What is the least effort accomplishing that?

-The problem actually was created as a competition question in Advent Of Code 2019  and Day 18.
-It is to find the minimum steps it takes to collect all keys (`a` to `z`).
-You start from `@`,   and doors `A-Z` are locked without keys `a-z`.
+These are the question presented at [Advent Of Code 2019 Day 18 Many-Worlds Interpretation](https://adventofcode.com/2019/day/18).
+It asks to find the minimum steps it takes to collect all keys (`a` to `z`).
+You start from location `@`, and the doors `A-Z` are locked unless you have the keys `a-z`.
 For instance, if you don't have key `b`, you won't be able to open door `B` and move behind it. `#` is a wall, `.` is a path.
-You can only go in four directions, up, down, left, and right.
+You can only go in four directions each time, up, down, left, and right.

 ## Intuition

-We are absolutely looking for a path `a->b->c->d->e->f`  and in order to do that, we need to find out if `a->b` exists and if so what's the cost, here the number of steps.
+Follow the instinct, we want to look for a path `a->b->c->d->e->f` and in order to do that, we need to find out if where `a` can lead us to and what are all the costs.

-Suppose at one point of time, you have keys `[a,b]` while standing at `b`, you look for your next move, you see `c`, you aslo see `d` but it's behind a door `C`.
-This is great, you'll go with key `c`, simply that you can't go with `d`.
-Moreover once you have `c`, door `C` won't be problem.
+Suppose at one point of time, you have keys `[a,b]` while standing at `b`, you look for your next move, you see `c`, and `d` that is behind a door `C`.
+That's great, you'll go with key `c`, since you only reach `d`  after having key `c`.

 Now, you have keys `[a,b,c]` while standing at `c`, you look for your next move, you see `[d,e,f]` are all reachable.
 You'll need to make a choice.
 Let us say the costs for them are `[2,20,5]`.
 You then take `d` by hoping you pick **the best one at the moment** and you'd come back one day for the others `[e,f]`.

-You manage to keep track of one route to the end,  `a->b->c->d->e->f` .
+So far you manage to keep track of one route to the end,  `a->b->c->d->e->f` .
 This gives you the overall cost of `148`.
-Now you go back to take other choices, especially the ones that you have to park when they were discovered.
-And you find  there're two other routes, `a->b->d->c->f->e` and `a->b->c->d->f->e`.
-And one of them actually costs `136`, which is less.
-I should've taken this route.
-Of course you didn't know that, but you do now since you've done it now.
+Now you go back to take other choices and you discover two other routes, `a->b->d->c->f->e` and `a->b->c->d->f->e`.
+One of them costs `136`, which is less.
+So you update it as your lowest cost.

-This is the right approach.
-The following is a problem that I believe very close to a real life problem.
+Let's apply this approach to a case that looks like a real life problem where there are many keys and doors.

 ```
 #################